fyu/drn/README.md

     --step 100
 ```

 `category_number` is the number of categories in segmentation.
 It is 19 for Cityscapes and 11 for Camvid.
 The actual label maps should contain values in the range of `[0, category_number)`.
+Invalid pixels can be labeled as 255 and they will be ignored in training and evaluation.

 ### Testing